History of Ethiopia: The Ethiopian-Adal War (1529–1543)

-Oromo migrations
+Oromo Expansion

-The Oromo migrations were a series of expansions in the 16th and 17th centuries by the Oromo people from southern areas of Ethiopia to more northern regions.
-The migrations had a severe impact on the Solomonic dynasty of Abyssinia, as well as an impact to the recently weakened Adal Sultanate.
-The migrations concluded in around 1710, when the Oromo conquered the kingdom of Ennarea in the Gibe region.
+The Oromo Invasions were a series of encroachments in the 16th and 17th centuries by the Oromo people from North Kenya to more northern regions.
+The migrations had a severe impact on the Solomonic dynasty of Abyssinia, as well as an impact on the recently weakened Adal Sultanate.
+The migrations concluded in around 1710 when the Oromo conquered the kingdom of Ennarea in the Gibe region.

-In the 17th century, Ethiopian emperor Susenyos I relied on Oromo support to gain power, and married an Oromo woman.
+In the 17th century, the Ethiopian emperor Susenyos I relied on Oromo support to gain power and married an Oromo woman.
 While initial relations between the Oromo and Amhara were cordial, conflict erupted after the emperor tried to convert the Oromo to Christianity.
 Many Oromo entered in emperor Susenyos' domain in response.

-In the 17th and 18th centuries, much of the Oromo people gradually underwent conversion to Islam, especially around Harar, Arsi and Bale.
-The Oromo Muslims regarded the Imam of Harar as their spiritual guide, while retaining some of their original culture and socio-political organisation.
+In the 17th and 18th centuries, much of the Oromo people gradually underwent conversion to Islam, especially around Harar, modern Arsi and modern Bale.
+The Oromo Muslims regarded the Imam of Harar as their spiritual guide while retaining some of their original culture and socio-political organisation.
 Scholars believe the Oromo converted to Islam as a means of preserving their identity and a bulwark against assimilation into Ethiopia.

-By late 17th century, the Oromo had friendly relations with the Amharas.
-So when emperor Iyasu I tried to attack the Oromo, he was convinced by local Amharic rulers to back down.
 The Oromo also formed political coalitions with previously subdued people of Ethiopia, including the Sidama people and the locals of Ennarea, Gibe and Kingdom of Damot.

+Early modern period

-Gondarine period
+Gondarine period (1632–1769)

-Gondar as a third permanent capital (after Aksum and Lalibela) of the Christian Kingdom was founded by Emperor Fasilides in 1636.
-It was the most important center of commerce for the Empire.
+Gondar as a third long-term capital (after Aksum and Lalibela) of the Christian Kingdom was founded by Emperor Fasilides in 1636.
+It was the most important centre of commerce for the Empire.